 155+ successfully negotiated settlements have enabled Leslie’s clients to achieve their financial goals and strengthen parenting relationships.

 23 trial wins in complex trials of 5-18 days let Leslie’s clients know that they unfailingly have her best work.

 Prevailing in five appeals confirms the equities Leslie’s clients achieved at trial.

 For 19 years, Leslie has been motivated by the difference for good law can make in the lives of her clients.
 To say Leslie is driven is to suggest that the Grand Canyon is a muddy ditch.
 She works so hard for her clients that sometimes she ends up uncovering information that surprises everyone - even her clients.
 Leslie's deep understanding of the law, its short-comings and its generosity, guides her work and pushes her to always look for more.
 In the courtroom, she is clear and determined.
 In settlement, she is reasoned, collaborative, and firm.
 She takes the complexity of multi-million dollar trusts, businesses, and multi-country estates in stride, while she remains focused on creating the new lives her clients envision.

 Leslie is chair of the Advisory Board of the U/W Bothell School of Interdisciplinary Arts and Sciences, where she works to support the global scholars program for first generation college students.
-She is a past Executive Committee member of Seattle Art Museum Supporters, and has judged mock trial and appellate advocacy competitions at U/W and Seattle U. She also cheers from afar her daughter, Corinne, who is pre-med at Wesleyan University.
+She has served on the Executive Committee of Seattle Art Museum Supporters, and has judged mock trial and appellate advocacy competitions at U/W and Seattle U. She also cheers from afar her daughter, Corinne, who is pre-med at Wesleyan University.
 When she's not practicing law, you can find Leslie supporting her husband, Mark Olson, in his new adventure with his family farm.